john-ea/vhost-gen/README.md

        vhost-gen --version

-vhost-gen will dynamically generate vhost configuration files for Nginx, Apache 2.2 or Apache 2.4 depending on what you have set in /etc/vhost-gen/conf.yml
+vhost-gen will dynamically generate vhost configuration files for Nginx, Apache 2.4 depending on what you have set in /etc/vhost-gen/conf.yml

 Required arguments: